Triton College Catalog » Adult Education Programs

 English Language Acquisition (ELA) is designed to build the reading, writing, listening and speaking skills of nonnative English speakers.
-Class times meet the needs of working adults in the morning and in the evening.
+Classes are offered in the morning or evening to meet the needs of working adults.
 Saturday classes are also available.
-Classes are held at Triton and other places throughout the district.
+Classes are held at Triton and other locations throughout the district.
 In addition, the ELA Program offers citizenship courses.
 All classes are free.
 As classes tend to fill up quickly, registering early is strongly advised.
 For more information, please call (708) 456-0300, Ext.
 3259.

 High School Completion Programs